-Pattie Maes is the Alexander W. Dreyfoos (1954) Professor in MIT's Program in Media Arts and Sciences and associate head of the Program in Media Arts and Sciences.
+Pattie Maes is the Alexander W. Dreyfoos (1954) Professor in MIT's Program in Media Arts and Sciences and interim head of the Program in Media Arts and Sciences.
 She founded and directs the Media Lab's Fluid Interfaces research group

 .
 Previously, she founded and ran the Software Agents group.
 Prior to joining the Media Lab, Maes was a visiting professor and a research scientist at the MIT Artificial Intelligence Lab.
 She holds bachelor's and PhD degrees in computer science from the Vrije Universiteit Brussel in Belgium.
 Her areas of expertise are human-computer interaction and artificial intelligence.
 Maes is the editor of three books, and is an editorial board member and reviewer for numerous professional journals and conferences.
 She has received several awards: FastCompany

 named her one of 50 most influential designers (2011).
 Newsweek

 magazine named her one of the "100 Americans to watch for" in the year 2000; TIME